-The Trust provides a residence for fully ordained female monastics (Bhikkhunīs) to live safely, to host visiting lay women teachers and to ensure they are well supported by the community.
+An incorporated charitable trust, the Trust provides a residence for fully ordained female monastics (Bhikkhunīs) to live safely, to host invited visiting lay women teachers and to ensure they are well supported by the community.

 May you be well.

 May your heart grow in wisdom & enlightenment.

 May you be happy, peaceful & at ease.

 Ayyā Medhānandī Bhikkhunī, is the founder and guiding teacher of Sati Sārāņīya Hermitage.